yagmurbbayraktar/CSC510_Project2/README.md

 Juggling multiple assignments, quizzes, projects, presentations, and clutching the deadlines every week?
 Feel like you have no time to watch your favorite series or sports team play let alone search for job posting on a day-to-day basis?
-Here comes JobCruncher.
+Here comes JobCruncher Extended.

 JobCruncher is an online job scraping and analysis tool that provides the user with the ability to filter jobs posted on Linkedin based on the user’s interest.
 LinkedIn is an employment-oriented online service that is a platform primarily used for professional networking and career development.
 This allows job seekers to post their CVs and employers to post jobs, hence a perfect site to scrap the job details from.